ieg-dhr/DigiKAR_Projektseminar/network-graph.md

 <a href="./images/Palladio_network.png"><img src="./images/Palladio_network.png" width="650px" padding="15px" align="center"/></a>

-<p align="justify">Similarly, person names can be linked with institution names from the same CSV table to highlight professional networks that the analysed clerics may have shared.</p>
+<p align="justify">Similarly, person names can be linked with institution names from the same CSV table to highlight professional networks that the analysed clerics may have shared.
+In order to look at the interactive network graph directly on the Palladio website, go to <a href="https://hdlab.stanford.edu/palladio-app/#/upload">Load an existing project</a> and add the following Github URL: <a href="https://raw.githubusercontent.com/ieg-dhr/DigiKAR_Projektseminar/main/networks/Network_person-to-institution_1.2.9.json">https://raw.githubusercontent.com/ieg-dhr/DigiKAR_Projektseminar/main/networks/Network_person-to-institution_1.2.9.json</a> The <code>LOAD</code> button takes you directly to the network graph interface.</p>

 <a href="./networks/Domherren_network_person-to-institution.svg"><img src="./networks/Domherren_network_person-to-institution.svg" width="650px" padding="15px" align="center"/></a>